-The supply of fisheries and seafood products to the EU market is ensured by the EU’s own production and by imports, leading to a total of 14.56 million tonnes available for human consumption in 2015.
-In the same year, the "apparent consumption", obtained by subtracting exports from this figure, was 12.77 million tonnes.
+The supply of fisheries and seafood products to the EU market is ensured by the EU’s own production and by imports, leading to a total of 14.61 million tonnes available for human consumption in 2017.
+In the same year, the "apparent consumption", obtained by subtracting exports from this figure, was 12.45 million tonnes.

 The EU’s production covers more than two thirds of its consumption of pelagic fish and more than half of its consumption of molluscs.
 It is more dependent on external sourcing for salmonids, crustaceans and other fish.

-Five European Structural and Investment Funds support the economic development of the EU until 2020.
+Five European Structural and Investment Funds[*] support the economic development of the EU until 2020.
 One of them, the European Maritime and Fisheries Fund (EMFF), is specifically tailored to Europe's seas and coasts.
-Its EUR 6.4 billion budget - 5.7 billion of which is managed by the Member States - focuses on underpinning the common fisheries policy (CFP) and making fisheries and aquaculture more sustainable and profitable.
-But the EMFF also invests in diversifying local economies for thriving maritime regions and inland fisheries and aquaculture areas.
+Its EUR 6.4 billion budget - 5.7 billion of which is managed by the Member States - focuses on underpinning the CFP and making fisheries and aquaculture more sustainable and profitable.
+But the EMFF also invests in diversifying local economies, to ensure thriving maritime regions, inland fisheries and aquaculture areas.

-The European Regional Development Fund (ERDF), the European Social Fund (ESF), the Cohesion Fund (CF), the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and Fisheries Fund (EMFF).
+[*] The European Regional Development Fund (ERDF), the European Social Fund (ESF), the Cohesion Fund (CF), the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and Fisheries Fund (EMFF).

 The EMFF has six main priorities

-The remaining 5.1% consists of technical assistance to help Member States to implement the above priorities.
+The remaining 5.2% consists of technical assistance to help Member States to implement the above priorities.

-It helps Member States check that fishermen, fish farmers and maritime communities correctly apply the relevant EU rules.
+It helps Member States check that fishers, fish farmers and maritime communities correctly apply the relevant EU rules.
 The EMFF also envourages cross-border cooperation in maritime domains such as spatial planning and surveillance.

 NB: Not relevant for LU.Source: Member States' operational programmes.
-Situation as in January 2018.
+Situation as in December 2019.